 The average mobile page takes more than 15.3 seconds to load fully, which is unacceptably slow for most consumers.
 Other studies show that aiming for page load times between 2.4 to 3 seconds on mobile is what marketers should achieve for the highest conversion rates.

 Videos and images both contribute to slow loading times.
 Plus, some users may not be on WiFi, and larger image files heavily tax cellular data.
 Use visuals sparingly, and make sure you compress them sufficiently.

 If you’re using pop-ups or sign-up forms on your landing page, make sure you optimise both by sizing all images and text correctly for mobile display.

 Keep form fields on mobile pages brief by gathering the least amount of information you need to accomplish your objective.
 At a minimum, your form should ask for:

 - Email address

-- Phone number - this is debatable depending on region so you should A/B test.
+- Phone number - This is debatable depending on the region so you should A/B test.

 Make sure forms and pop-ups are easy to close if the customer isn’t interested.